rwxrob/bonzai/README.md

 designed.
 In fact, often inferior designs are rushed to market just to gain adoption.
 Cobra seems to suffer from this.
 Discerning developers and engineers have been not-so-quietly complaining about Cobra's horrible design for years.
 It's time for something new.
+Read on if you want the specific reasons.

+* **Cobra tab completion is wasteful and error-prone.**

-Cobra requires wasteful and error-prone sourcing of thousands of lines of shell code every time you create a new shell that needs to use a Cobra command with shell tab completion (`kubectl` requires 12637).
+  Cobra often requires sourcing thousands of lines of shell code every time you run a new shell that needs to use a Cobra command with shell tab completion (`kubectl` requires 12637).
 It is not uncommon for operations people to be sourcing 100s of thousands of lines of shell code just to enable basic completion that could have been enabled easily with `complete -C` instead.
 Bonzai manages all completion in Go instead of shell and therefore allows the modular addition of any number of Completers including the standard file completion as well as calculators, dates, and anything anyone can conceive of completing.
   Completion is not dependent on any underlying operating system.
 Any Bonzai command can provide its own completion algorithm or use one of the many already provided.
 Cobra can never do this.

-Corba is also not designed to be a command compositor at all, which is really unfortunate because they missed a golden opportunity there.
+* **Corba is not designed to be a command compositor at all.**

+  This is really unfortunate because the designers missed a golden opportunity.
 Bonzai branches can be imported and composed into other branches and monoliths with just a few lines of Go.
-Registries of Bonzai commands can be easily inferred from dependencies on the `bonzai` package and creators are free to compose their monoliths from a rich eco-system of Bonzai branches and commands.
+Registries of Bonzai commands can be easily inferred from dependencies on the `bonzai` package and creators are free to compose their monoliths or multicall binaries from a rich eco-system of Bonzai branches and commands.
 Bonzai allows creation of Go multicall binary monoliths (like BusyBox) to be made easily, and from a diverse, modular, importable, composable sources.
 Such is simply not possible with Cobra and never will be.

-Cobra buys into the broken boomer "getopt" view of the world requiring people to remember all sorts of ungodly different combinations of dashes and equals signs hoping things will just work.
-Bonzai takes a no-dashes approach promoting much cleaner command lines with context and promotion of domain specific languages (created with PEGN, scan.X, or others) that easily translate directly to chat and other command-line interfaces for most humans without much need to look up the documentation, which, by the way, is embedded in the Bonzai command tree.
+* **Cobra suffers from broken boomer "getopt" design.**

+  The world if finally realizing how bad dashed arguments and options have always been for *good* human-computer interactions from the command line, perhaps because more people are using chat interfaces as their command line.
+People simply cannot remember all sorts of ungodly combinations of dashes and equals signs hoping things will just work.
+Bonzai takes a no-dashes approach with aliases promoting cleaner, understandable command lines with context and promotion of domain specific languages (created with PEGN, scan.X, or others) that easily translate directly to chat and other command-line interfaces that most humans can use without even looking up the documentation, which, by the way, is embedded in any Bonzai command tree.

+* **Cobra provides bad, brittle, command documentation.**

-Cobra provides minimal, unappealing command documentation that is virtually unreadable in source form.
+  Cobra documentation is virtually unreadable in source form.
 And Cobra provides no means of markup or use of color and doesn't even promote the same look and feel of manual page documentation.
-Bonzai has its own subset of Markdown, BonzaiMark, respects the well established readability of manual pages, and allows for the creation of elegant documentation that can be viewed from the command line or easily from a local browser on the same computer running the command.
-And the source containing the documentation is as easy to read as the documentation itself.
+In contrast, Bonzai has its own subset of Markdown, BonzaiMark, respects the well established readability of manual pages, and allows for the creation of elegant documentation that can be viewed from the command line or easily from a local browser on the same computer running the command.
+  Bonzai command documentation is as easy to read in source form as the documentation itself.

+* **Cobra suffers from crushing technical debt.**

+  The problems listed (and more) are never going to come out of Cobra.
-In short, Cobra got us a long way, but has proved to be so laden with crushing technical debt from failed base design decisions that it simply is not sustainable given current modern expectations for good user interfaces and documentation.
-Bonzai is a fresh, extensible, sustainable, human-friendly command compositor to take us into the future of command line interfaces, for everyone.
+  Because it is filled with bad design decisions and was rushed to market without serious consideration for its API, it is now doomed to never lose its warts (kinda like JavaScript).
+There is no possible way it can ever upgrade to address the very reasonable modern expectations for good command line user experiences.
+No wonder you never see people using Cobra for their replace-my-shell-scripts utilities.
+Cobra is simply horrible for this.
+Thankfully, Bonzai is a fresh, extensible, sustainable, human-friendly command compositor to take us into the future of command line interfaces.

 ## What People Are Saying